DavidPiringer/PiTrade/README.md

 # PiTrade
-PiTrade is a hobby/fun project to try automated trading on a raspberry pi.
+PiTrade is a hobby project to bring automated trading on a Raspberry Pi.
 It's still in early development and the codebase (interfaces, implementation, architecture, ...) can change vastly.

 ## Risk Warning
 If you want to use PiTrade keep in mind you **USE IT ONLY AT YOUR OWN RISK**.
 I don't take any responsibility for financial losses caused by this software.